Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 export DB_SG_RULE_ID="sgr-12345"
 gp env DB_SG_RULE_ID="sgr-12345"
 ```
-Since the ip address changes everytime, you need to change the ip on the security group of the rds instance here is the script to add to the file rds-update-sg-rule under bin:
+Since the ip address changes everytime, you need to change the ip on the security group of the rds instance here is the script to add to the file `rds-update-sg-rule` under `bin`:
 ```py
 aws ec2 modify-security-group-rules \
     --group-id $DB_SG_ID \
     --security-group-rules "SecurityGroupRuleId=$DB_SG_RULE_ID,SecurityGroupRule={Description=GITPOD,IpProtocol=tcp,FromPort=5432,ToPort=5432,CidrIpv4=$GITPOD_IP/32}"
 ```
-We also store our env var in '.gitpod.yml' as well as create a new bash script named `rds-update-sg-rule` to run every time our environment launches:
+We also store our env var in `.gitpod.yml` as well as create a new bash script named `rds-update-sg-rule` to run every time our environment launches:

 ```yml
   - name: postgres